siddharthreddyarutla/Youtube-adview-Prediction/README.md

 to train various regression models and choose the best one to predict the number of adviews.
 The data needs to be refined and cleaned before feeding in the algorithms for better results.

+> 'vidid' : Unique Identification ID for each video 'adview' : The number of adviews for each video